 In this blog, we’ll explore Open Banking examples in and out of the banking industry that will continue to shape the future of banking moving forward.
-Ever since the European Union passed the 2018 Payment Services Directive (PSD2) providing a legislative and regulatory foundation for Open Banking, banks and financial institutions have kept a close eye on how banks and consumers have adapted to the rules and regulations.
+Ever since the European Union passed the 2018 Payment Services Directive (PSD2) providing a legislative and regulatory foundation for Open Banking platform, banks and financial institutions have kept a close eye on how banks and consumers have adapted to the rules and regulations.
 Under PSD2, consumers are given the opportunity to share their financial account data with third party institutions, typically FinTech financial service providers who provide innovative products or services for consumers.
 These open banking connections also enable traditional banks to accelerate digital banking transformation initiatives and collaborate with FinTechs to deliver the digital banking solutions customers demand.

 These products and services utilizing aggregated account data can be highly personalized, and help consumers manage their personal finances, procure loans, get investment and retirement advice, and a number of other use cases.
 Open banking can be even used outside of the banking industry to give consumers the option to receive relevant offerings for a variety of other services.

 What Is Open Banking and Why Does It Matter?